red758/my-portfolio/README.md

 A personal portfolio website developed using HTML, CSS, and JavaScript.

-The portfolio explores the idea of presenting a it as an experience rather than a conventional online résumé.
+The portfolio explores the idea of presenting it as an experience rather than a conventional online résumé.
 Through interactive elements, and a consistent visual language, the design aims to create an engaging journey while highlighting technical skills, projects, and academic background.

 ## Tech Stack